 (1) They must sign in all guests to comply with the terms of our club licence

-And ensure that they abide with our Dress Code which is displayed on the Notice board and on the wall at the entrance to the bar and under "How to Join" section on this website
+They must also ensure that guests comply with the dress code which is displayed on the noticeboard, on the wall at the entrance to the bar, and under "How to Join" section on this website